-Freehold's Canadian income tax filings for its 2015, 2018, 2019 and 2021 tax years have been assessed by the CRA to deny the deduction of up to \$222 million in non-capital losses that were acquired through a 2015 business combination (the "Assessments").
-Pursuant to the Assessments, deductions totaling \$171 million have been denied resulting, in taxes, interest, and penalties totaling \$48.8 million.
-The CRA is also expected to deny the deduction of \$51 million of non-capital losses when Freehold files its 2022 income tax returns.
+Freehold's Canadian income tax filings for its 2015, 2018, 2019, 2021 and 2022 tax years have been assessed by the CRA to deny the deduction of \$222 million in non-capital losses that were acquired through a 2015 business combination (the "Assessments").
+Pursuant to the Assessments, denied non-capital losses claims resulted in taxes, interest, and penalties totaling an estimated \$62 million.

-Freehold has objected to the Assessments and has provided deposits totaling \$22 million with taxation authorities.
+Freehold has objected to the Assessments and has provided deposits totaling \$31 million with taxation authorities as at February 28, 2024 (December 31, 2023 - \$29 million).
 Freehold has received legal advice that it should be entitled to deduct the non-capital losses and as such, management is of the opinion that its tax filings to date were filed correctly and Freehold will succeed in its objection to the Assessments.